Chapter 1. An Overview of C++

 • A market rate feed of live foreign exchange rate quotes

-Banks and other financial institutions also needed a way to calculate risk measures at both a regional and global scale.
+Banks and other financial institutions also needed a way to generate risk reports at both a regional and global scale.
 This was a significant challenge for companies with trading operations spread across the major financial centers around the world such as New York, London, and Tokyo.
 At the start of each trading day, risk reporting was required for a firm’s headquarters in, say, New York that took into account the portfolios maintained both locally and globally.
 This could be a computationally intensive task, but the performance of C++ made it possible and was yet another significant factor in its early adoption in the financial industry.

-C++11: The Modern Era is Born
+C++11: The Modern Era Is Born

 • Random number generation from a variety of probability distributions

-• Basic task-based concurrency that can parallelize computations without the need for manual thread management (with further enhancements planned for future releases post-C++20)
+• Basic task-based concurrency that can parallelize computations without the need for manual thread management

-• Smart pointers that can help prevent memory-related program crashes
+• Smart pointers that can help prevent memory-related program crashes and undefined behavior

 Open Source Mathematical Libraries